Pardon: Israel

-In Israel the President has the power to pardon criminals or commute their sentences.
-The President's pardon powers are set out in the Basic Laws of Israel.
-The pardon is given following a recommendation by the Minister of Justice.
+In Israel the president has the power to pardon criminals or commute their sentences.
+The president's pardon powers are set out in the Basic Laws of Israel.
+The pardon is given following a recommendation by the minister of justice.

 After the Kav 300 affair, President Chaim Herzog issued a pardon to four members of the Shin Bet prior to them being indicted.
 This unusual act was the first of its kind in Israel.

 Italy

-In Italy, the President of the Republic may "grant pardons, or commute punishments" according to article 87 of the Italian Constitution.
+In Italy, the president of the republic may "grant pardons, or commute punishments" according to article 87 of the Italian Constitution.
 Like other acts of the president, the pardon requires the countersignature of the competent government minister.
-The Constitutional Court of Italy has ruled that the Minister of Justice is obliged to sign acts of pardon.
+The Constitutional Court of Italy has ruled that the minister of justice is obliged to sign acts of pardon.

 The pardon may remove the punishment altogether or change its form.
 Unless the decree of pardon states otherwise, the pardon does not remove any incidental effects of a criminal conviction, such as a mention in a certificate of conduct (174 c.p.) or the loss of civil rights.

 According to article 79 of the Italian Constitution the Parliament may grant amnesty (article 151 c.p.) and pardon (article 174 c.p.) by law deliberated a majority of two-thirds of the components.
-The last general pardon, discounting 3 years from sentences, was approved in 2006.
+The last general pardon, discounting three years from sentences, was approved in 2006.

+Morocco

+In Morocco, the king has the right to grant pardons pursuant to Article 58 of the Constitution of Morocco and Dahir (royal decree) No. 1-57-387 of 6 February 1958.
+Requests for pardon are required to go through an examination process by a commission comprising the minister of justice and representatives of the supreme court prior to approval by the king.

+The right to pardon was traditionally recognized as a common practice among the sultans of the Alawi dynasty, and were only codified into the constitution by Hassan II (r.
+1961–1999).
+This prerogative is currently used several times per year by the monarch during public holidays.

+On one occasion, a pardon which was granted by Mohammed VI to Daniel Galván, a Spanish convicted child rapist, was revoked following public outrage.

 Poland

-In Poland, the President is granted the right of pardon by Article 139 of the Constitution of the Republic of Poland.
-As of October 2008, 7,819 people were pardoned, while 3,046 people's appeals were declined.
+In Poland, the president is granted the right of pardon by Article 139 of the Constitution of the Republic of Poland.
+Whether the president may grant relief prior to (final) conviction remains controversial, as the Supreme Court and the Constitutional Tribunal have opposing views.